Rockit (instrumental): Music video

 The music video for "Rockit", directed by the duo of Kevin Godley and Lol Creme, featured robot-like movable sculptures (by Jim Whiting) dancing, spinning, and even walking in time to the music in a "virtual house" in London, England.
+The opening shot of the house is a still photograph of Ganley Court, a residential block on the Winstanley Estate in Battersea, London.

 The video garnered five MTV Video Music Awards in 1984, including Best Concept Video and Best Special Effects.
 Hancock himself appears, and plays keyboard, only as an image on a television receiver, which is smashed on the pavement outside the front door of the house at the end of the video.
 The video also won two Billboard Video Music Awards, one for most innovative video, and another for best art direction.

 Performances

 "Rockit" was performed at the 1985 Grammy Awards Ceremony in Los Angeles, California, in a synthesizer jam with contemporaries Howard Jones, Thomas Dolby, and Stevie Wonder.

 Legacy

 In July 2022, Rolling Stone ranked "Rockit" number 131 in their list of the "200 Greatest Dance Songs of All Time".
 In March 2025, Billboard magazine ranked it number 39 in their list of "The 100 Best Dance Songs of All Time".